 Our guest today is Rachel.
 And what a privilege it is to hear her story.
-Rachel didn’t grow up wanting to be a missionary, but over her college years and beyond, she began to see that church is the means God uses to accomplish His global purpose in the world.
+Rachel didn’t grow up wanting to be a missionary, but during her college years and beyond, she began to see that the Church is the means God uses to accomplish His global purpose in the world.
 She spent her first three years post-college with The Traveling Team, mobilizing college students and churches to serve among the world’s unreached peoples.
 She now leads a team in Paris working alongside a local church and mobilizes new workers to serve in Europe.

 At first, she felt missions was not for her.
 After learning about God’s heart for the nations, Rachel began to ask herself, “What can I do to work towards this mission?”